NGPVAN/job-descriptions/director-of-engineering.md

 ================
 *Somerville, MA*

-Do you have a passion for creating modern and compelling applications with simple, readable and elegant code?
+Do you have a passion for creating modern and compelling applications with simple, readable and maintainable code?

-Do you want to build products that help make the world a better place?
+Do you want to build tools that help make the world a better place?

 Do you like to ship early and often?

-Do you enjoy working with a diverse group of talented and passionate team members to make sure things are the best they can possibly be?
+Do you enjoy working with a diverse, talented, and passionate team to make sure our products are great and our clients are successful?

 If so, this is your opportunity to manage the development of our industry-leading applications, in a position where your work can make a difference in millions of lives.